deacona/dog-project/README.md

 ## Instructions <a name="instructions"></a>

-This project requires Python 3 and the libraries found in the [requirements.txt](requirements/requirements.txt) file.
+This project requires Python 3 and the libraries found in the [requirements.txt](requirements/requirements.txt) and [requirements-app.txt](requirements/requirements-app.txt) files.

 There are various ways to install and run the machine learning pipeline - Mac or Linux or Windows, local or AWS, CPU or GPU supported.
 For detailed instructions please see https://github.com/udacity/dog-project.
+After installation configure the following in your environment/session...

+    `set KERAS_BACKEND=tensorflow`
+    `python -c "from keras import backend"`
+    `python -m ipykernel install --user --name dog-project --display-name "dog-project"`

 Once your environment is setup and configured, the whole pipeline can be run from the [dog_app.ipynb](dog_app.ipynb) notebook.

+Run the following command in the `app` directory to launch the web app...

+    `python run.py`